a "potted" history

 The desire to master new artistic techniques pushed Clément into experimenting with metallic glazes.His turquoise metallic luster earned him a gold medalin the Universal Exhibition of 1889.

-Céline and Cédric Massier are the latest and sole practitioners of their family art in Vallauris.
-They still use the lustre glazes and their pieces are contemporary - stretching further the bounderies of ceramic sculpture.
+Cédric Massier is the latest and sole practitioner of the family art in Vallauris.
+He still uses the lustre glazes and his pieces are contemporary - stretching further the bounderies of ceramic sculpture.

 • DEMEURE DELPHIN MASSIER ET DE SON FILS JEAN